polarfire-soc/polarfire-soc-documentation/boards/mpfs-generic/updating-mpfs-kit/updating-mpfs-kit.md

 5. Type `qspi` to select QSPI as the boot source  and then type `usbdmsc` in the HSS command line interface.
 If successful, a message saying "Waiting for USB Host to connect" will be displayed.
 6. Connect the USB-OTG connector to your host PC.
 The content will be transferred to the external QSPI flash memory through this connection.
 7. The QSPI flash connected to the kit should now appear as mass storage device/drive on your host PC.
 8. Download the asset for the Linux image that you want to program to the kit from the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).
 The asset should have a `.mtdimg` file extension.
+Alternatively, create a "nand.img" or "nor.img" image using [Microchip Buildroot External](https://mi-v-ecosystem.github.io/redirects/repo-microchip-buildroot-external).
 9. Launch USBImager

     ![](./images/start.png)

 10. Select the *Image file* that was downloaded in step 8.
-Note: Linux images are generated with a time stamp; assets from different releases will have different names.
+Note: Yocto Linux images are generated with a time stamp; assets from different releases will have different names.

     ![](./images/select-file-flash.png)